zypher-game/docs/content/z4/node/_index.md

 +++
-title = "Zytron Chain"
+title = "Z4 Node"
-description = "A L3 game chain"
-template = "docs/section.html"
+description = "How to build a Z4 node" template = "docs/section.html"
 sort_by = "weight"
-weight = 4001
+weight = 2100
 draft = false
 +++